 Pretty good for such an easy and pleasant activity right?

-And that is wearing the right footwear and maintaining a good walking technique.
+And that is wearing the right footwear and maintaining a healthy walking technique.

 Finding the right pair of walking shoes may not sound like a difficult thing to do but it can be a bit of a minefield.